devonfw-forge/devon4flutter-non-bloc-arch/pages/120-Thinking-Declaratively.md

 ## Introduction

-If you come from the native mobile world and *imperative* frameworks like IOS [\[15\]](https://developer.apple.com/ios/) and Android [\[16\]](https://developer.android.com/), developing with Flutter [\[1\]](https://flutter.dev/) can take a while to get used to.
+If you are coming from the native mobile world and *imperative* frameworks like IOS [\[15\]](https://developer.apple.com/ios/) and Android [\[16\]](https://developer.android.com/), developing with Flutter [\[1\]](https://flutter.dev/) can take a while to get used to.
 Flutter, other then those frameworks mentioned above, is *declarative*.
 This section will teach you how to think about developing apps declaratively and one of the most important concepts of Flutter: *State* [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).

 ## Declarative Programming vs Imperative Programming

-But what exactly is the difference between *declarative* and *imperative*?
-I will try to explain this using a metaphor: For a second, let’s think of programming as *talking* to the underlying framework.
+I will explain the difference between *declarative* and *imperative* using a metaphor: For a second, let’s think of programming as *talking* to the underlying framework.
 In this context, an imperative approach is telling the framework **exactly** what you want it to do.
 “Imperium” (Latin) means “to command”.
 A declarative approach, on the other hand, would be describing to the framework what kind of result you want to get and then letting the framework decide on how to achieve that result.
 “Declaro” (Latin) means “to explain” \[1\], \[12\], \[25\], \[26\].
-Let’s look at an example:
+Let’s look at a code example:

 ``` dart
 List numbers = [1,2,3,4,5];